One of my photo that I took of the monorail

 Here are how the machines look -

-Here are some of my toys -My favorite ones -
+Here are some of my toys -

 This one is from the Miyazaki classic - Lupin III -The Castle of Cagliostro